Global-Science-Technology-Inc/rpmbuild-action/README.md

 1. Upload as build artifact
     You can use GitHub Action [`@actions/upload-artifact`](https://www.github.com/actions/upload-artifact)
 1. Upload as Release assest
-    If you want to upload as release asset ,You also will need to have a release to upload your asset to, which could be created programmatically by [`@actions/create-release`](https://www.github.com/actions/create-release) as show in the example workflow.
+    If you want to upload as release asset, you also will need to have a release to upload your asset to.
+    This could be created programmatically by [`@actions/create-release`](https://www.github.com/actions/create-release) as shown in the example workflow.

 ### Example workflow - build RPM

 Basic:

 ```yaml
 name: RPM Build
 on: push